Cowboy action shooting: Scoring

 Shooters compete one at a time against the clock.
 Most matches are scored simply by "total time" minus bonuses and plus penalties.
-Other matches are scored by Rank Points.
+Other matches are scored by "rank points".

-Shooters are timed using electronic timers which record the duration for each stage to one hundredth of a second.
-The timer starts when the Range Officer pushes the button which beeps to signal that the shooter may proceed.
-The timer has a built-in microphone and records the time when each loud noise (shot) happens.
-When there is no more noise, the timer continues to display the final time which is the raw score.
+Shooters are timed using electronic timers, which record the duration for each stage to one one-hundredth of a second.
+The timer starts when the range officer pushes the button, which beeps to signal that the shooter may proceed.
+The timer has a built-in microphone and records the time when each shot happens.
+When there is no more noise, the timer continues to display the final time, which is the raw score.

 Each shooter's "raw" time for the stage is increased by five seconds for each missed target and ten seconds for any procedural penalty incurred.
 The fastest adjusted time wins.
 Targets shot out of proper order incur a procedural penalty, though only one procedural penalty can be assessed per shooter per stage.

-In "Rank Point Scoring" the top shooter of a match is determined by adding up each shooter's ranking for each stage, with the lowest score winning.
+In "rank-point scoring" the top shooter of a match is determined by adding up each shooter's ranking for each stage, with the lowest score winning.
 For example, if a shooter places first in every stage in a 10-stage match, the shooter's score would be 10 (a 1 for each stage) and would be the lowest score possible.
-There is some controversy as to whether "Rank Points" or "Total Time" is a better system.
-SASS in 2017 moved to Total Time scoring and discarded the Rank Point Scoring system.
+There is some controversy as to whether "rank points" or "total time" is a better system.
+SASS in 2017 moved to total time scoring and discarded the rank point scoring system.